lavajumper/sexcore/CONTRIBUTING.md

-Contributing to Litecore
+Contributing to Sexcore
 =======

-We're working hard to make *litecore* the most powerful JavaScript library for working with litecoin.
-Our goal is to have *litecore* be a library that can be used by anyone interested in litecoin, and to level expertise differences with great design and documentation.
+We're working hard to make *sexcore* the most powerful JavaScript library for working with sexcoin.
+Our goal is to have *sexcore* be a library that can be used by anyone interested in sexcoin, and to level expertise differences with great design and documentation.

 ## Community